AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 ## Project Description

 The objective of this project has been to control the LED lighting strips around the Foundry live events venue within the [Student Union](https://su.sheffield.ac.uk/), employing a variety of effects and colours, all managed by the [UnPhone](https://unphone.net/).
-Currently, the lighting system relies on dedicated software and a computer interface [ TODO - Is there a software you specifically use which you could reference - reference the link on the word 'computer interface' if so. ], which provides additional complexity for individuals without specialised knowledge in lighting engineering.
+Currently, the lighting system relies on dedicated software called [ChamSys](https://chamsyslighting.com/), and a computer interface, which provides additional complexity for individuals without specialised knowledge in lighting engineering.
 With our approach, the user has the ability to use the UnPhone to select an architecture (LED group) and control their colours and effects easily.
 While our project may offer less flexibility compared to the conventional lighting control, its simplicity provides users with a variety of features tailored for events and occasions.

 ## Light Control Permissions

-Permission was requested and granted from the Tech Services Department [ TODO - Add a reference link on Tech Services Dept. if they have a webpage. ] for access to its lighting system, allowing the project to undergo live testing and visualisation of its performance.
+Permission was requested and granted from the Tech Services Department for access to its lighting system, allowing the project to undergo live testing and visualisation of its performance.

 ## Project Equipmment